-PLANT FAMILY is an iterative experimental essay project that aligns fragments of collective California cultural histories with threads of personal narrative.
+PLANT FAMILY is an iterative essay-project that assembles fragments of collective California cultural histories with threads of personal narrative.
 Meditations on my mother's recent death sit alongside historic images of Bay Area flower growers.
 Instruction on the care of miniature roses segues into the story of the Grateful Dead's reunion tour.
-I explore the contemporary climate of my birthplace of San Francisco through an index of its vernacular past.
-I work to understand my own grief by constructing a place for it.

 My mom was a florist.
 She made Christmas wreaths and wedding bouquets.
 She sold poinsettias and mini roses and bare-root blueberry plants.
 My family heirlooms are old leather gloves and left-handed pruners.
 I knew to cut flower stems at an angle under cold running water before I knew how to read.

-PLANT FAMILY VOL.4 is an installation of plants common to San Francisco's homemade container gardens.
-The garden is a monument to my life in the City, an homage to a type of vernacular stoop garden that may be a disappearing form in the new version of this place.
-It is the manifestation of my labor of grief, and a symbol of the place where that weight sits: at the blurry threshold between public and private.
+PLANT FAMILY VOL.4 is an installation of plants common to San Francisco's homemade container gardens, a disappearing vernacular form in the new clean-edges version of this place.
+The thriving, living, green things are the manifestation of my labor of grief.

 I was born on California Street in San Francisco.
 Out near the beach and the park is where I learned what the sky was, what roses smell like, and what it means to be a sister.
 Daylight has a bright, diffused quality.
 Succulents survive outside with only the salty humidity in the ocean air.
 Dirt is mostly made of sand, and it's important to learn some words in Russian.

 PLANT FAMILY VOL.5 is a narrative that weaves together the distant and recent past, stopping in the present, speculating on the future.
 It rests at the places where storylines overlap, flowing stream-of-consciousness-style between private and public, and now and then.
 If the work is a "string-of-pearls" essay, then the pearls are things like flowers, memories, landmarks, real estate listings, and the weight of grief.
-It is a video, and can be performed live with accompanying image slideshow.
+It is a video, and one time I performed it live INSIDE THE INSTALLATION with an accompanying slideshow and my friend Pete singing his original San Francisco folk songs.

 Performance of PLANT FAMILY VOL.5 on April 3, 2016 with Pete Fields of Slow Motion Cowboys